 Story Book Trail

 Dawn to Dusk, Stephens Lake Park

-Read the children’s book Journey, by Aaron Becker as you walk through the NEW Children’s Grove at Stephens Lake Park.
+Read a story book as you walk through the Hindman Discovery Garden (near Children's Grove) at Stephens Lake Park.